mojibc1377/Deep-Learning-COVID-19-Diagnosis/README.md

 # COVID-19 Detection Using Neural Networks
+# this project uses The TPU v2 (Tensor Processing Unit version 2) runtime which is a specialized hardware accelerator developed by Google for machine learning workloads

 ## Project Description
 This project focuses on developing a deep learning model to detect COVID-19 from chest X-ray images.
 The objective is to create a robust neural network capable of accurately classifying images into COVID-19 positive and negative categories.
 This project leverages convolutional neural networks (CNNs) for image classification tasks, aiming for high accuracy and reliability.